 be pervasive in genome alignments.

-Attie, O, Darling, AE & Yancopoulos, S 2010, 'The Rise And Fall Of Breakpoint Reuse Depending On Genome Resolution', BMC Bioinformatics, 9th Annual Conference on Research in Computational Molecular Biology (RECOMB)/Satellite Workshop on Comparative Genomics, Biomed Central Ltd, Galway, Ireland, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Attie, O, Darling, AE & Yancopoulos, S 2010, 'The Rise And Fall Of Breakpoint Reuse Depending On Genome Resolution', BMC Bioinformatics, 9th Annual Conference on Research in Computational Molecular Biology (RECOMB)/Satellite Workshop on Comparative Genomics, Biomed Central Ltd, Galway, Ireland, pp. 1-15.View/Download from: Publisher's site

 Background: During evolution, large-scale genome rearrangements of chromosomes shuffle the order of homologous genome sequences ('synteny blocks') across species.
 Some years ago, a controversy erupted in genome rearrangement studies over whether rearrang